StuartMacKay/django-project-template/README.md

 example to add a ``backups`` directory in production for database dumps.
 That way everything is located in one space and easy to manage.

-The organsiation of the Django files in the backend is reasonably standard:
+The organisation of the Django files in the backend is reasonably standard:

 ..  code-block:: shell

     .
     ├── backend
     │   ├── manage.py
-    │   ├── bin
-    │   ├── apps
-    │   ├── project
+    │   ├── main
     │   │   ├── asgi.py
     │   │   ├── celery.py
     │   │   ├── gunicorn.py